 Littler values the community-minded and pro bono efforts of our lawyers and staff.
 As the firm grows, so do the needs of those who require legal assistance, but can’t afford it.
 Littler’s pro bono program provides assistance to those in the greatest need.

 We encourage each attorney to perform at least 25 hours of pro bono work each year, and we welcome contributions of more.
-To support our commitment to pro bono work, the firm credits attorneys with 50 percent billable hours for the first 100 pro bono hours worked.
-So, for example, an attorney who works 100 hours on pro bono matters would receive 50 hours of billable credit.
-This allows the firm to contribute from its bottom line to pro bono efforts, with the attorney contributing an equal amount of his or her time.
+To support our commitment to pro bono work, the firm credits attorneys with 100% billable hours credit for the first 100 pro bono hours worked each year.

 Our attorneys provided significant pro bono hours to non-profit community organizations that serve the poor, minorities, youth or the elderly.
 Littler attorneys provide pro bono services in a variety of other areas as well, depending on the interests of individual attorneys.